gavinlyonsrepo/Display_Lib_RPI/extra/doc/fonts/README.md

 # Fonts

 There are 12 fonts packaged with library.
 Fonts can be easily added or removed by user.
-All the Font data are in file font_data_RDL.cpp.
+All the Font data is in file font_data_RDL.cpp.
 These fonts are used by the graphic libraries displays.

 **Font data table**